Creative Christmas Flower Arrangements

 17. Candy Cane Lane Arrangement

 Fill a vase with candy canes and peppermint candies, then add white roses and greenery for a fun and festive vibe.
+Keep the flowers simple so the striped vase treatment steals the show.
+For easy styling, choose a straight-sided clear cylinder vase and stock up on bulk candy canes.

 18. Snowy Mason Jar Display